RasecMP/neocache/README.md

 # NEOCACHE
-This repository intends to provide anyone with a raspberry pi pico w to create a simple digital geocache.
+This repository intends to provide anyone with a raspberry pi pico w to create a simple digital geocache - a "neocache".

 Geocaching is a worldwide game.
 For more information visit: https://www.geocaching.com